Chengdu: US leaves consulate amid row with China

 What happened in Chengdu?

-Chinese-state media showed pictures of lorries leaving the consulate and workers removing diplomatic insignia from the building.
+Chinese state media showed pictures of lorries leaving the US consulate, and workers removing diplomatic insignia from the building.

-On Monday morning, state broadcaster CCTV posted a video of the US flag being taken down.
+On Monday morning, state broadcaster CCTV posted a video online of the US flag being taken down.

 Dozens of Chinese police were deployed outside the building, urging onlookers to move on.